Nexmo/nexmo-developer/README.md

 ## Content Updates

-Follow these instructions to make updates to any content in the API Developer Portal repository.
+Follow these instructions to make updates to any content in the Vonage API Developer Portal repository.

 Checkout a new branch, naming it appropriately: